Skip to content

 Why VDB?

 VDBs are a highly performant, art-directable, volumetric data structure that supports animations.
-Unlike typical meshed-based pipelines using the marching cubes algorithm, our volume-based approach will preserve the scan’s normalized density data throughout the visualization pipeline.
-The animation support is particularly useful for animating BOLD response.
+Our volume-based approach aims to provide easy access to the original density data throughout the visualization and analysis pipeline.

 For more information on VDBs, see the openVDB website Loop of a BOLD image using the method of subtraction, motion extraction, and frame cross-dissolve frame interpolation